crowdwave/reactoxide/README.md

 This project uses eventemitter for communication between components.
 There is no state anywhere apart from component local state.

-I don't know if this is a bad idea for some reason but it's done this way because I like the approach and find it makes things much more simple anmd easy to understand.
+I don't know if this is a bad idea for some reason but it's done this way because I like the approach and find it makes things more simple and easy to understand.

 If you modify this software, please follow the same Event Driven React coding style for consistency.